enty8080/ictl/README.md

 This plugin (`ictl`) can do this things:

-* Controlling and emulating SpringBoard gestures and hardware keys.
+* Control and emulate SpringBoard gestures and hardware keys.
-* Manipulating location services in order to turn them off, on or obtain accurate device location.
+* Manipulate location services in order to turn them off, on or obtain accurate device location.
-* Controlling device applications, media player, calls.
+* Control device applications, media player, calls.

 ## Usage